 Jamie Oliver’s brand clearly outlines the key principles that the company strives towards.
-This not only creates an appeal for the client but also reminds everyone working within the organization to stay true to these values in everything they do – from design to communication.
+This creates an appeal for the client and reminds everyone working within the organization to stay true to these values in everything they do – from design to communication.

 Brand voice and language

 Make your book as detailed or as basic as you need.
-Place an emphasis on things that matter most – perhaps fonts are not as important, to you, but the color scheme is a crucial element of your brand.
-Of course, the more detailed the guidelines the better, but it’s impossible to include everything!
+Place emphasis on things that matter most – perhaps fonts are not as important to you, but the color scheme is a crucial element of your brand.
+Of course, the more detailed the guidelines, the better, but it’s impossible to include everything!
 Go in-depth on the features that matter most.
 However…

-Do include technical details of the design aspects, to allow new and old designers to quickly refer to them whenever necessary.
-This is the one section that it would be wise to invest some time and effort into, as it’ll not only make employees’ work so much easier but also allow you to remain perfectly consistent with all logos, icons, and colors.
+- Include technical details of the design aspects to allow new and old designers to refer to them quickly whenever necessary.
+This is the one section that it would be wise to invest some time and effort into, as it’ll make employees’ work so much easier and allow you to remain perfectly consistent with all logos, icons, and colors.

-Devote a section to the Do’s and Don’ts – this will prevent any unexpected surprises and ensure that your brand is communicated just the way you like it, and will prevent anyone from getting too creative with your logo, color scheme or layouts.
+- Devote a section to the Do’s and Don’ts – this will prevent any unexpected surprises, ensure that your brand is communicated just how you like it, and prevent anyone from getting too creative with your logo, color scheme, or layouts.

-In order to get the most use out of your brand manual, ensure that you:
+An effective brand book guides your creative team, encompassing everything from company colors to design tips.
+It’s a comprehensive style guide ensuring brand consistency.
+To get the most use out of your brand manual, ensure that you:

-- Share the brand guidelines with all employees, especially those that will need it the most, such as designers (old and new) and the marketing team.
+- Share the brand guidelines with all employees, especially those needing it the most, such as designers (old and new) and the marketing team.

-- Make your brand book is readily available for all clients, customers, and anyone that could need it.
+- Make your brand book readily available for all clients, customers, and anyone who needs it.

-It’s not hard to guess which company this brand book belongs to, even if the tell-tale drink name were to be removed, which just goes to show successfully the brand’s marketing strategy (and therefore brand manual) is.
+It’s not hard to guess which company this brand book belongs to, even if the tell-tale drink name were to be removed, which just goes to show how successful the brand’s marketing strategy (and, therefore, the brand manual) is.
 Coca-Cola’s classic red is all over their guidelines, immersing you into the brand environment.

 Apple’s brand and photography guidelines clearly express what to avoid in written form, accompanied by visual examples, ensuring minimal confusion.